GabrielSlima/blog/articles/clean-code-clean-concurrency.md

         at once</strong>.
 In other words, the tasks are executed simultaneously.
     </p>
     <p>
-        Although the concepts seems very simple, concurrent programs are very complex in practice.
+        Although the concepts seems very simple, in practice concurrent programs are very complex.
 On this article we're going to focus on how to prevent you from making horrible things with concurrent code, like I did.
     </p>
     <h4>What does it solves?</h4>